 TMJ Treatment Options

-There are various treatment options that Dr. Tendler or Dr. Shapiro can utilize to improve the harmony and function of your jaw.
+There are various treatment options that Dr. Tendler, Dr. Shapiro or Dr. Theiss can utilize to improve the harmony and function of your jaw.
 Once an evaluation confirms a diagnosis of TMJ disorder, Drs.
-Tendler or Shapiro will determine the proper course of treatment.
+Tendler, Shapiro or Theiss will determine the proper course of treatment.
 It is important to note that treatment always works best with a team approach of self-care joined with professional care.

 The initial goals are to relieve the muscle spasm and joint pain.
 This is usually accomplished with a pain reliever, anti-inflammatory, or muscle relaxant.
 Steroids can be injected directly into the joints to reduce pain and inflammation.